valancej/documentation/_pro/languages-frameworks/python.md

 Any Python framework or tool that can run inside a Docker container will run on Codeship Pro.
 This documentation article will highlight simple configuration files for a Node-based Dockerfile with nosetest and py.test.

+## Example Repo

+We have a sample Python/Django repo that you can clone or take a look at via the GitHub [codeship-library/python-django-todoapp](https://github.com/codeship-library/python-django-todoapp) repository.
+This may make a good starting point for your Python-based projects.

 ## Services File

 The following is an example of a [Codeship Services file]({% link _pro/builds-and-configuration/services.md %}).
 Note that it is using a [PostgreSQL image](https://hub.docker.com/_/postgres/) and a [Redis image](https://hub.docker.com/_/redis/) via the Docker Hub as linked services.